tropkal/htbfy/README.md

 # Why ?
 Because I hate leaving my terminal.
 The terminal is love, the terminal is life.
 Amen.
 Accept it.
 Embrace it.
 Thank me later.
 Also, I'm a hacker, not a professional programmer.
-My code could probably be more efficient and cleaner, whatever, if it works, it works.
+My code could probably be cleaner and more efficient, whatever, if it works, it works.

 # HTB app token
 This script uses **dotenv** to load the HTB app token in an environment variable called **HTB_APP_TOKEN**.
 You can get yours from your HTB profile/profile settings, create app token.
 It's only available for 1 year max, so be mindful of that.
 Put the app token in the .env file under the same directory as this script.
 ```
 $ ls
-.env htbfy.py
+README.md  argparser.py  htbclient.py  htbfy.py  requirements.txt
 $ cat .env
 HTB_APP_TOKEN=your_app_token_here
 ```